-Today, Shirley MacLaine is in her late 80s and still at it.
-Fans last saw her in the 2019 Disney+ Christmas original Noelle and has a couple more projects up her sleeve currently.
+Today, Shirley MacLaine is 88 and still at it.
+Fans last saw her in the 2019 Disney+ Christmas original Noelle and a 2022 episode of Only Murders in the Building.
 Aside from her acting, she has also written several books on metaphysics, spirituality, and reincarnation.

 5. Daryl Hannah (Annelle)

 “There’s a story there.”
 Valedictorian of her Beauty Class, Annelle is the newbie in town, and apprentice to Truvy.
 Fans watch Annelle become a confident member of society and her growth is beautiful.

 Daryl Hanna got her start in 1978 but really gained her footing in 1982, starring as the violent and acrobatic replicant in Ridley Scott’s classic Blade Runner.
 Two years later, Hannah was given possibly her best-known role alongside Tom Hanks as the mermaid in Splash!.